 Environmental Lecture and Pond Day

-On a Friday evening at the beginning of every school year, students have the opportunity to hear from a prominent environmentalist talk about their life’s work.
-Past speakers have included: Vernice Miller-Travis, David Orr, Michael Byrne, Michael McGrath, and Joel Salatin.
+On a Friday evening at the beginning of every school year, students have the opportsunity to hear from a prominent environmentalist talk about their life’s work.
+Past speakers have included: Stuart Clarke, Vernice Miller-Travis, David Orr, Michael Byrne, Michael McGrath, and Joel Salatin.

-The following Saturday morning is Pond Day where students choose among a variety of activities intended to invite exploration, reflection, and renewal outdoors on our 2,200 acre campus.
+The following Saturday morning is Pond Day, during which students choose among a variety of activities intended to invite exploration, reflection, and renewal outdoors on our 2,200 acre campus.
 Past Pond Day activities have included:

 - Andy Goldsworthy-inspired nature art

 - Nature photography class & exhibition

 - Fishing on Noxontown Pond

 - School beehive care tutorial